 GRADUATION REQUIREMENTS: (on-campus and distance education)

 In order to graduate, students must:

-- Complete 15 required courses plus one elective course from an area of professional interest. - Maintain 65% or better in each course. - Compile a portfolio of counselling skills. - Demonstrate competency in all core concepts by passing a comprehensive proficiency exam.
+- Complete 15 required courses plus one elective course from an area of professional interest. - Maintain 65% or better in each course. - Demonstrate competency in all core concepts by passing a comprehensive proficiency exam.